Skip to main content

 Week 6 No classes.
 Final assessments due.

-This project is a collaborative project organized by three internationally renowned Universities, i.e. the University of Padua (Italy), the University of Sydney (Australia) and the University of Lausanne (Switzerland).
-This year’s edition will be hosted by the University of Padua.
+This project is a collaborative project organised by three internationally renowned Universities, i.e. the University of Padua (Italy), the University of Sydney (Australia) and the University of Lausanne (Switzerland).
+This year’s edition will be hosted entirely at the University of Sydney campus.
 The project class will be made up of a mix of students from the three above mentioned universities (up to 75 students, 25 from each university).
-External partners (industries, community-organizations, other stakeholders) will also be involved throughout the project.
+External partners (industries, community-organisations, other stakeholders) will also be involved throughout the project.

 Food is central to family, cultural and community identity.
 It is essential to sustain life and food-related activities, provide income and livelihoods for billions of people on earth.
 With the continuing rise in global food production and manufacturing to meet increasing demand and the additional impact on ecosystems and climate, there is a pressing need to rethink our food systems.
 In this project, student teams representing unique mixes of disciplines will explore questions such as: How can we transform food systems so it can meet the changing needs of consumers in a more sustainable way?
 What role can consumers, producers, manufacturers, industry leaders and government play to achieve ambitious targets?
 How can we rewrite the narrative of food production and supply to reflect a progressive industry that will engage a diverse future workforce and facilitate a more comprehensive approach to solving complex issues within the sector?
 Through collaborative research into these areas, students will provide solutions on how we can rethink food systems for better health and sustainability.

-Global Intensives are run during the July Intensive session over a 4-week period.
-Students will spend 2-3 weeks in-country working in a collaborative learning space where you’ll have the opportunity to engage directly with industry partners and take part in relevant site visits and excursions.
+Global Intensives are run during the July intensive session over a four-week period from 30 June to 27 July 2025.
+Students will spend two to three weeks working in a collaborative learning space where you'll have the opportunity to engage directly with industry partners and take part in relevant site visits and excursions.
 In the final week of the intensive students are expected to conduct independent study where you'll write up your final assessments through self-directed learning as advised by your project supervisor.

 Semester-long projects